gmsn-ita/minushalf/docs/source/commands.rst

 ``minushalf create-input``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This command creates the input files for the run-atomic command.
+See :ref:`here <atoms_list>` the list of available atoms.

 .. code-block:: console

     $ minushalf create-input --help
     Usage: minushalf create-input [OPTIONS] CHEMICAL_SYMBOL

-      Create the input file for the ATOM program.
+      Create the input file for the run-atomic command.

       Requires:

-          CHEMICAL_SYMBOL: defines the orbital in which the occupation will be made, it can assume four values:
+          CHEMICAL_SYMBOL: Chemical symbol of the atom (H, He, Na, Li...).
+Check the list of available atoms in the docs.

       Returns:

-          INP: The input file for the ATOM program
+          INP: The input file for run-atomic command

     Options:
       -e, --exchange_correlation_code [ca|wi|hl|gl|bh|pb|rp|rv|bl]